-Larry Fisher, PhD, professor of family community medicine at UCSF, conducted a survey in late fall 2020 before any vaccine was yet available.
+Larry Fisher, PhD, professor of family community medicine at the University of California at San Francisco (UCSF), conducted a survey in late fall 2020 before any vaccine was yet available.
 The survey asked whether PWDs would get vaccinated if they could.
-He told DiabetesMine that 70 percent of more than 800 people surveyed said yes.
+He told DiabetesMine that 70 percent of more than 800 people surveyed said “yes.”

 - do not trust vaccines in general

 - do not trust what the government does